 The writers we coach say it’s really helped them.
 To see our coach’s profile, click here.

-Coaching is not a language and spelling review – you need to hire an editor for that (no, HWR does not offer that service).
+Coaching is not a language and spelling review – you need to hire an editor for that (no, HWR does not offer that service, but you will find a list of professional editors here).
 Coaching digs more into the quality of the writing: the plot, the flow, how convincing the characters are, the use of dialogue and so on.
-We’ve explained below how our coaching works.
+We’ve explained below how our coaching service works.

 Determining the writer-coach fit